Blinko

 Timing: Mid-morning on a Tuesday or Wednesday tends to outperform every other slot.
 Weekend pushes get lost.

-When this is configured correctly, expect 20–30% of the recipients to come back within the campaign window.
-That's the gap between dormant-and-forgotten and dormant-and-recovered, and it's the single most valuable retention lever a local business has.
+Get this right and expect 20–30% of recipients to come back within the campaign window.
+That's the gap between dormant-and-forgotten and dormant-and-recovered — and it's the single most valuable retention lever a local business has.

-If you want the step-by-step on configuring this in Blinko, the Win-Back Campaign setup guide walks through it.
+If you want the step-by-step on setting this up in Blinko, the Win-Back Campaign setup guide walks through it.

 Three Variations Most Businesses Miss

-Once the basic win-back is running, three variations stack on top of it to recover even more dormant followers.
+Once the basic win-back is running, three variations stack on top to recover even more dormant customers.

 1. The Stamp Bonus.
-Instead of a discount, give back to her stamp card.
+Instead of a discount, give stamps back.
 "Come back this week and earn 2 stamps with any purchase."
-This works because it reactivates the unfinished-task psychology — she's now closer to her reward, which makes the next visit feel more worth it.
-Stamp cards are most powerful when customers feel they're making progress; the stamp bonus restarts that feeling.
+This works because it reactivates the unfinished-task psychology — she's now closer to her reward, which makes the next visit feel worth it.
+Stamp cards are most powerful when customers feel like they're making progress.
+The stamp bonus restarts that feeling.

 3. The Re-Onboarding Drop.
 Send a content-style update — "Here's what's new at [your business] this month" — with a photo of a new menu item, a recent renovation, or a seasonal special.
 Pair it with a soft reactivation offer.
-This works because dormant customers often need a reason to update their mental image of you before they need a reason to buy.
-Newness + small offer outperforms big offer alone.
+Dormant customers often need a reason to update their mental image of you before they need a reason to buy.
+Newness plus a small offer outperforms a big offer alone.

 What the Numbers Look Like for a Typical Cafe

 Let's anchor this in a realistic example.
-Say you're a cafe with 300 active followers and a digital stamp card running at "buy 10, get one free."
+Say you're a cafe with 300 active customers and a digital stamp card running at "buy 10, get one free."

-- The Copilot then keeps that segment in rotation — every dormant follower gets re-engaged on a 30-day cycle, automatically.
+• The Copilot keeps that segment in rotation — every dormant customer gets re-engaged on a 30-day cycle, automatically.

 Run it monthly and you're recovering somewhere between $200 and $600 a month from customers you'd otherwise have written off.
 Over a year, that's $2,500 to $7,000 of revenue that exists because of the win-back, not the stamp card.